yowainwright/codependence/README.md

     ghcr-token: ${{ secrets.GITHUB_TOKEN }}
 ```

+### Pull Request (PR) Mode

 PR mode requires a fine-grained PAT and `post-update-command`.

-Each manager set
-uses a stable branch, so scheduled Bun, Go, Rust, uv, Docker, and GitHub Actions
-workflows maintain separate pull requests while repeated runs update the
+- Each manager set uses a stable branch, so scheduled Bun, Go, Rust, uv, Docker, and GitHub Actions workflows maintain separate pull requests while repeated runs update the
 existing PR.

 See the [GitHub Action guide](.github/ACTION.md) for lockfile
 policy and PAT permissions.

 ---

-## Codependence in Node
+## JavaScrpt Server Side API

-Although **Codependence** is built primarily as a CLI utility, it can be used as a Node utility.
+Although **Codependence** is built primarily as a CLI utility, it can be used as a JavaScript Server Side utility.

 ```ts
 import { checkFiles, codependence } from "codependence";